Adopting a vegan lifestyle

 As you begin, allow yourself time to adjust and don’t be too hard on yourself if you slip up now and then.
 Going vegan is a personal choice and there is no right or wrong way to make the switch – for example, you might find it helpful to start by eating vegan one meal a day, or one day a week.

-The Vegan Society is another excellent resource you can make use of.
-On the website you can find practical approaches to going vegan, along with information about how to stock a vegan kitchen.
-There is also a section on the website devoted to veganism for the over 60s, with helpful information about how to make sure you’re getting the right nutrients to stay fighting fit.
+The Vegan Society is an excellent resource you can make use of, and there is a section on the website devoted to veganism for older adults, with helpful information about how to make sure you’re getting the right nutrients to stay fighting fit.

 A major objection many have to going vegan is giving up on guilty pleasures like hamburgers, freshly baked cakes and going out for dinner.
 Choosing to go vegan doesn’t have to mean going without – you might be surprised how easy it is to enjoy fast food or other meals on the go once you know what you’re looking for, and there are excellent meat alternatives out there that make it easy to enjoy your home-cooked favourites with a few simple substitutions.

 Websites like Vegan Baking are filled with recipes that are delicious and easy to follow.
-If you’re looking for some exciting things to cook, culinary personalities like Chef Chloe are experts in vegan cooking.
+If you’re looking for some exciting things to cook, culinary personalities like Angela Liddon from Oh She Glows are experts in vegan cooking.
 On her website you can find some of her most popular recipes to help inspire and motivate you to give up meat and other animal products.

 Leave a Comment!